How to Become a Teacher in Ohio

 Teacher Certification Programs

-If you already have a Bachelor's Degree in a field outside of education, there is another pathway for you.
+If you already have bachelor's degree in a field outside of education, there is another pathway for you.
 You can complete your teacher preparation through a post-baccalaureate program.

 Teacher Certification Programs with a Master's Degree